 Fuel, Kiln Theatre and Birmingham Repertory Theatre present

-Inua Ellams (The Barber Shop Chronicles, National Theatre; An Evening With An Immigrant) writes this contemporary saga that weaves poetry with storytelling in a majestic, chaotic journey across mythologies that transports us from a tiny village in Southern Nigeria to the further reaches of our galaxy and beyond.
+From award-winning poet and playwright Inua Ellams (Barber Shop Chronicles; An Evening With An Immigrant) comes a new myth.
+The Half God of Rainfall is a contemporary epic that weaves poetry and storytelling in a majestic journey that transports us from a tiny village in South West Nigeria to Mount Olympus, to the further reaches of our galaxy and beyond.

 "Ellams’s writing is exceptional, and has a character and an incredible ability to paint vivid pictures for an audience.
 His words are full of love, nostalgia and strength.
 He transports us."

 A Younger Theatre on 'An Evening With An Immigrant'

 "Ellams has an instinctive feel for the polyphonous rhythms of dialogue, and the way his characters use language is both a texture and a theme of this play."

 "His writing is aromatic.
 He can capture the smell of a place, the sense of a moment, as well as anyone."